qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/intro.rst

 The ``--code`` parameter
 ------------------------

-You can provide custom code to execute as startup paramteter to QGIS.
+You can provide custom code to execute as startup parameter to QGIS.
 To do so, create a python file, for example ``qgis_init.py``, to execute and start QGIS from the command line using ``qgis --code qgis_init.py``.